tomomilove/tomomilove.github.io/reviews.md

 ## The Legend of Zelda: Breath of the Wild (2017)

 In _Breath of the Wild_, you take the role of Link, tasked with saving the land of Hyrule from the threat of the evil Ganon.
-And that's it: that's all the instruction your given.
+And that's it: that's all the instruction you're given.
 From there, you can go wherever you want and do whatever you want.

 This game eschews the format of previous Zelda games (and most video games) that require you to complete set tasks in a given order in order to proceed.
 What makes _Breath of the Wild_ unique is how you can do anything in any order, or even just skip major events and go directly to the ending.